TxDOT announces road work schedule

 The Texas Department of Transportation has announced work planned in Delta, Lamar and Red River counties this week.
 Schedules are subject to change due to weather conditions, equipment failure or other unforeseen issues.

-Motorists are advised to remain alert and pay attention to signs, barricades and traffic controls, and reduce speed as they approach and travel through work zones.They also should avoid distractions such as cell phones, eating, drinking, or car audio or navigation systems.
+Motorists are advised to remain alert and pay special attention to all signs, barricades and traffic controls, and reduce their speed as they approach and travel through work zones.They also should avoid distractions such as cell phones, eating, drinking, or car audio or navigation systems.

 Highway 271 (Loop 286), Lamar County: south of Lamar Avenue: Watch for lane closures north and southbound while crews remove existing crossover and extend the left turn lane at Dawn Drive crossover.